Hasan Polatkan: Political career

-Polatkan, Sıtkı Yırcalı and Fatin Rüştü Zorlu were investigated by a Parliamentary commission in January 1956 due to the allegations of their involvelment in importing East German trucks and tires of no value and a general neglect of their duty.
+Polatkan, Sıtkı Yırcalı and Fatin Rüştü Zorlu were investigated by a parliamentary commission in January 1956 due to the allegations of their involvement in importing East German trucks and tires of no value and a general neglect of their duty.

-Trial and execution
+Coup, trial and execution

 He was arrested with Menderes in Kütahya, charged with corruption and violating the constitution along with some other party members, and arraigned at the Yassıada trials.
 Polatkan was sentenced to death and hanged on the island of İmralı on 16 September 1961, as were Adnan Menderes and Fatin Rüştü Zorlu.
 Many years after his death, his grave was moved to a mausoleum in Istanbul on 17 September 1990 along with Menderes' and Zorlu's remains.

 He was survived by his wife Mutahhare Polatkan and daughter Nilgün Polatkan.

 Legacy

 A boulevard in Eskişehir is named after him.
 His name is given to a high school in Bakırköy, Istanbul, as well as to a secondary school, and a cultural center in Odunpazarı, Eskişehir.
 The airport in the city of Eskişehir is also named after him.